borisdayma/docs/docs/started.md

 sidebar_label: Getting Started
 ---

 Our tool `wandb` helps you track and visualize machine learning experiments.
-We have features for:
-- Tracking, saving, and reproducing models
-- Visualizing results across models
-- Visualizing and debugging hardware performance issues
-- Automating large-scale hyperparameter search
+Getting set up should take less than five minutes.
+If you have any questions or run into any problems, please let us know!
+You can ask questions in our [gitter forum](https://gitter.im/wandb-app/community) and we should be able to help you out right away.

 There are three steps to get started.